Fbullman/Final_Ski_Resort/README.md

 Once recorded, each station was serached in the NOAA website to request the data for each station.
 Each station's weather records were then reviewed to determine whether they cover the entrie period of interest.
 Following this, six resorts with full data were identified, Bridger, Discovery, Red Lodge, Showdown, Snowbowl and Whitefish.
 These locations also represent the four regions of Montana that host ski resorts.
-Therefore, we feel that these resorts offer a strong representation of resorts in teh state.
+Therefore, we feel that these resorts offer a strong representation of resorts in the state.

-Futher data analysis will be needed of the weather data.
-By this weekend (1/21 to 1/23), the team will identify a plan to clean the weather data and identify the most useable metrics for measuring snow.
-The data will also need to filtered to only focus on the ski season.
-In Montana it is generally between
-November and April.

-Lastly, the review data pulled from various websites will need to be combined and cleaned to facilitate the machine learning model.
-Fabiana will be working to combine the data sources and identify data needed to proceed with the NLP model.
+Looking at this upcoming week, James will work to combine and finalize the cleaning of all review and weather data.
+The review data compiled will need to be combined, classified and have any null values removed.
+The weather data will need to be filtered (to only focus on the ski season, November to April) and then averages of temperature and snowfall levels can be taken for each month.
+Once these calculations have been made, they will need to be added in one master spreadsheet.

+James can also work to create a GeoJSON map of the ski resorts and the weather data collection center where the measurements were captured.

 ### Slide Deck